 |DISTRICT 20 GENERAL RULES

-1. The course will be closed for testing during lunch breaks at any District Race.
-A minimum of a 30-minute lunch break
+The course will be open for testing during lunch breaks at any District Race.
+A minimum of a 30-minute lunch

-should be provided and additional details will be provided by the CD at drivers meeting.
+break starting a NOON will be provided.
+Any additional details needed will be provided by the CD at drivers

 2. The last District race of the season will be double points for all classes.